candybytesgmbh/taco/README.md

 TODOs:
 - Make sure to use ActivityResultContracts.
-- Use a image cache library to display a picture
+- Use an image cache library to display a picture

 ###### 8. Load category name on food detail screen [FoodFragment]
-Request category name for this food item from web dynamically when its shown on detail screen.
+Request category name for this food item from web dynamically when it's shown on the detail screen.
 By clicking on the category the user can jump to the category detail page [CategoryFragment].

 ###### 9. Category details [CategoryFragment]
 Selecting a category in the [CategoryListFragment] or from [FoodFragment] opens the [CategoryFragment], showing all foods that are added to this category.
 Show the category name at the top, use navigation arguments to send information between fragments.
 Access the food database [FoodDb] and query all foods that have the selected category, again use paging.
-Display a preview information of a food item.
+Display preview information of a food item.
 Might make sense to use the same

 TODOs: